UAE announces guidelines for newborn screening

 11th grader Karan Shroff has penned a book on the flora and fauna that is indigenous to the UAE

+New guidelines for newborn screening will be rolled out for all government and private hospitals in the UAE, it was announced on Friday.

-The Ministry of Health and Prevention (Mohap) on Friday launched the National Newborn Screening Guidelines, aiming to enhance medical examination procedures for babies born in the country.
+The Ministry of Health and Prevention (Mohap) launched the National Newborn Screening Guidelines, aiming to enhance medical examination procedures for babies born in the country.

-The guidelines will help prevent early health complications by standardising the list of required laboratory and clinical tests and identifying designated reference laboratories nationwide.
+This will help prevent early health complications by standardising the list of required laboratory and clinical tests and identifying designated reference laboratories nationwide, Mohap said.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.